 Here’s what you need to know about dealing with haters online:

-However, if you get NO feedback at all, then that’s terrifying because it means no one cares.
+However, if you get no feedback at all, that’s terrifying because it means no one cares.

-In short, it’s a sign that you’re not doing anything special.
+It’s a sign that you’re not doing anything special, unique or profound.

 Social Media Engagement